 The role women play in society.

 We must start taking responsibility for our part in the perpetuation of patriarchal standards.
 Just as we have had to take a hard look at how we have benefitted from white supremacist structures, we must recognise the ways we continue to fuel society's expectations of women.

 Why?
 Because much of the demand comes from how we are perceived.
 Our appearance matters.
 It's the currency that keeps capitalism afloat.

-The industries that profit from women's ongoing vulnerabilities and insecurities are numerous and not always obvious.
+The industries that profit from women's vulnerabilities and insecurities are numerous and not always obvious.
 We are all set to raise our pitchforks to the beauty and fashion industry.
-But what of the food industry that profits from our menstrual cycles, the latest diet trends, and even our sheer exhaustion from balancing works demands with family?
+But what of the food industry that profits from our menstrual cycles, the latest diet trends, and even our sheer exhaustion from balancing work demands with family?

 Women and capitalism